schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 - Question 3b.
 What is the size of your large contig?
 [Hint: check 'samtools faidx']
 - Question 3c.
 What is the contig N50 size?
 [Hint: Write a short script, or use excel]

 #### Question 4.
-Finding and decoding the secret message [10 pts]
+Whole Genome Alignment [10 pts]

 - Question 4a.
-What is the average identify of your assembly compared to the reference [Hint: try 'dnadiff']
+What is the average identify of your assembly compared to the reference?
+[Hint: try 'dnadiff']
 - Question 4b.
-Make a dotplot of your assembled contigs aligned to the reference genome [Hint: trying 'nucmer' and 'mummerplot']
+How many insertions, deletions, and rearrangments are in the assembly?
+[Hint: try 'dnadiff']
 - Question 4c.
+Make a dotplot of your assembled contigs aligned to the reference genome?
+[Hint: trying 'nucmer' and 'mummerplot']

+#### Question 5.
+Decoding the insertion [10 pts]
+- Question 5a.
+What is the position of the insertion on the reference?
+[Hint: try 'show-coords']
+- Question 5b.
 How long is the novel insertion?
 [Hint: try 'show-coords']
-- Question 4d.
+- Question 5c.
 What is the secret message?
 [Hint: try 'samtools faidx' to extract the secret message, then 'dna-encode.pl -d' to decode]

 ### Packaging